 - a.
-The Dissertation Chair will work with the program director in guiding the student as they choose the remaining "selectives" from each of the program domains.
-The courses selected should enhance the student's knowledge base regarding their research topic. - b.
-The typical student will register for the Comprehensive Examination (refer to Element 5) during their 8th quarter in the program or once they have completed approximately 57 units (prior MS/MPT degree) or 45 units (prior DPT degree) of didactic course work with a grade of B or higher.
+The dissertation chair will work with the program director in guiding the student as they choose the remaining "selectives" from each of the program domains.
+The courses selected should enhance the student's knowledge base in regards to their research topic. - b.
+The typical student will register for the Comprehensive Examination (refer to Element 5) during their 8th quarter in the program or once they have completed approximately 85 units (prior MS/MPT degree) or 65 units (prior DPT degree) of didactic course work with a grade of B or higher.
 Students with Prior MS/MPT degree: Students will need to average approximately 12 units per quarter to complete their didactic courses within this 7-quarter time frame.
 This will also be based on availability of the selected courses.
 Accelerated: Students with prior DPT degrees may accelerate this process by 1 quarter by maintaining a minimum of 12 units per quarter and dependent on availability of selected courses. - c.
-Research & Statistics III -Development and Approval of Research Topics and Questions- PTGR 693: The PhD student will register for the Proposal Development course during their second year in the program.
-Under the oversight of the PhD student's Dissertation Chair, students will begin to formally develop their research topic and questions.
-Students will continue to narrow their focus and will work with their Dissertation Chair on instrumentation and processes that are more closely aligned with their research interests.
-The actual quarter within the second year in which students will register for this course may vary depending on the recommendations of the Dissertation Chair; however, most students will register for this course during Fall quarter.
-Students will meet with their Dissertation Chair weekly (face-to-face or electronically).
-Substantive between the student and the Dissertation Chair will be documented.
+Research Rotations AHCJ 696: The PhD student will register for their final Research Rotations (1 unit each) course during their second year in the program.
+This third and final Research Rotations course will be under the oversight of the PhD student's dissertation chair.
+During this time students will have narrowed

-- d.
-In Progress: The Dissertation Chair will submit an "In Progress" (IP) grade for up to 5-quarters or until all of the requirements for the course have been met. - a.
-Requirements: The student will have satisfactorily developed and publicly defended their research topic and questions to the satisfaction of their Dissertation Chair and their Dissertation Guidance Committee to receive a passing grade. - e.
+- their focus and will work with their dissertation chair on instrumentation and processes that are more closely aligned with their research interests. - d.
 A minimum grade of 3.0 out of 4.0 (B grade) is required for all courses with letter grading or a satisfactory (S) grade for Satisfactory/Unsatisfactory courses.